pimpadev/lordflix/scripts/README.md

 # CRON Scripts

+The purpose of these scripts is to maintain basic server maintenance.

 ## Execution permissions

 This folder contains the CRON scripts to run inside the raspberry pi.
 You need to execute the next command to give them execution permissions: